 We also show you that the role of DM doesn't have to mean a lot of work and hardship.
-The fun, excitement, creativity, and decision making of running a game session are in your hands.
 We provide plenty of tips and shortcuts to help you along the way.
 Although Dungeon Mastering can sometimes be as easy as showing up to the game (just like the other players), more often than not the DM has to do a little bit of upfront preparation so that the game session unfolds smoothly.
 With our hints and techniques, it can look as though you spent hours working on your adventure.
 Granted, some DMs do spend hours on their craft, creating the adventure before the game session, and that's a big part of the fun for them.
-But for those of you like us, who don't have a lot of free time to devote to our roles as DMs, we think you'll appreciate the time-saving suggestions we provide in this book.
+But if you're like us and you don't have a lot of free time to devote to your role as DM, we think you'll appreciate the time-saving suggestions we provide in this book.